-5.36 An external wall will meet the requirement if:
+- 5.36 An external wall will meet the requirement if: - (a) it is designed and constructed so that the thermal transmittance (U-value) does not exceed 0.7W/m2K at any point; and - (b) the junctions between elements and details of openings, such as doors and windows, are designed in accordance with the recommendations in the report on robust construction details129, or follow the guidance of BRE IP17/01130.

-a. it is designed and constructed so that the thermal transmittance (U-value) does not exceed 0.7W/m2K at any point; and b. the junctions between elements and details of openings, such as doors and windows, are designed in accordance with the recommendations in the report on robust construction details131, or follow the guidance of BRE IP17/01132.
+127 BS 5250:2002 Code of practice for the control of condensation in buildings.

-- 126 BRE GBG 47 Level external thresholds: reducing moisture penetration and thermal bridging, 2001. - 127 Accessible thresholds in new buildings: guidance for house builders and designers, TSO, 1999. - 128 The drainage channel and adjacent paving and threshold are usually made up from precast concrete or other pre-formed components. - 129 BS 5250:2002 Code of practice for the control of condensation in buildings. - BS EN ISO 13788:2001 Hygrothermal performance of building components and building elements.
+128 BS EN ISO 13788:2001 Hygrothermal performance of building components and building elements.
 Internal surface temperature to avoid critical surface humidity and interstitial condensation.
-Calculation methods. - 131 Limiting thermal bridging and air leakage: robust construction details for dwellings and similar buildings, TSO, 2001. - BRE Information Paper IP17/01 Assessing the effects of thermal bridging at junctions and around openings, 2001.
+Calculation methods.

-Section 6: Roofs
+129 Limiting thermal bridging and air leakage: robust construction details for dwellings and similar buildings, TSO, 2001.

-6.1 This section gives guidance for three situations:
+130 BRE Information Paper IP17/01 Assessing the effects of thermal bridging at junctions and around openings, 2001.

-- a. roofs exposed to precipitation from the outside (see paragraphs 6.3 to 6.9); - b. the risk of interstitial condensation in roofs (see paragraphs 6.10 to 6.13); - c. the risk of condensation or mould growth on the internal surface of roofs (see paragraph 6.14). - 6.2 Roofs should: - a. resist the penetration of precipitation to the inside of the building; and - not be damaged by precipitation and not carry precipitation to any part of the building which would be damaged by it; - c. be designed and constructed so that their structural and thermal performance are not adversely affected by interstitial condensation.
+- 6.1 This section gives guidance for three situations: - (a) roofs exposed to precipitation from the outside (see paragraphs 6.3 to 6.9); - (b) the risk of interstitial condensation in roofs (see paragraphs 6.10 to 6.13); - (c) the risk of condensation or mould growth on the internal surface of roofs (see paragraph 6.14). - 6.2 Roofs should: - (a) resist the penetration of precipitation to the inside of the building; and - (b) not be damaged by precipitation and not carry precipitation to any part of the building which would be damaged by it; - (c) be designed and constructed so that their structural and thermal performance are not adversely affected by interstitial condensation.